Essorcal/CS373/Week3/Week3Writeup.md

 ```

 There are 2 main sections to a yara rule, the first section labeled strings: is how to define the patterns that the rule is attempting to match.
 This can be actual strings, hexadecimal strings or regular expressions.
 The second section defines the logic of the rule from the variables setup in the strings portion.

+## Cuckoo

+The other new tool that was introduced this week is cuckoo which from their website https://cuckoosandbox.org bills itself as "the leading open source automated malware analysis system."
+It has similar functionality to some of the other malware analysis tools that were introduced in weeks 1 and 2.
+It just delivers a filterable CSV file of the results of malicious files/API calls/network traffic/memory analysis that is coupled with YARA.